Materials-Consortia/OPTIMADE/optimade.rst

 Names of database-provider-specific entry types MUST start with database-provider-specific namespace prefix (see appendix `Database-Provider-Specific Namespace Prefixes`_).
 Database-provider-specific entry types MUST have all properties described above in section `Properties Used by Multiple Entry Types`_.

+* **Requirements/Conventions for properties in database-provider-specific entry types**:

+  - **Support**: Support for any properties in database-provider-specific entry types is fully OPTIONAL.
+  - **Query**: Support for queries on these properties are OPTIONAL.
+If supported, only a subset of filter operators MAY be supported.

 Relationships Used by Multiple Entry Types
 ------------------------------------------